giuliofoletto/rethebes/README.md

 With `rethebes`, you can configure your stress-test and then run it from the command line.
 Since running the test requires no user action besides launching a command, the test results are more consistent than those obtained by manually running a stress test and a temperature logger at the same time.
+With this repeatability, you can easily track and monitor the thermal performance of your system.

 ## Features